A Derived Decomposition for Equivariant $D$-modules: Mackey Theory and Decomposition by Levis

 (we will often drop the subscripts and superscripts when the context is clear).
 By base change, we have $\ST \simeq \alpha_\ast \beta^!$, where:

-The functor $\ST$ has a filtration (in the sense of Definition \ref{definitionfiltration}) indexed by the poset $\quot QGP$ (we will refer to this filtration as the Mackey filtration).
-The following result identifies the components of the associated graded functor (see \cite{gunningham_generalized_2015} for the notation).
+By Remark \ref{remark-strat}, the functor $\ST$ has a filtration (in the sense of Definition \ref{definitionfiltration}) indexed by the poset $\quot QGP$ (we will refer to this filtration as the Mackey filtration).
+The following result identifies the components of the associated graded functor (see \cite{Gunningham2018}, Proposition 1.6 for the notation).